 American students from Lakeland College and from other accredited colleges and universities in the United States may also study at Lakeland College Japan as part of their undergraduate program.
-For American students, the Tokyo branch campus offers the option of homestay or international residence hall accommodations.
 The Study Abroad at LCJ program provides the opportunity to study Japanese language and culture while continuing a student's undergraduate education.
 No prior Japanese language proficiency is required.